JuliaML/MLDataUtils.jl/docs/introduction/motivation.rst

 is not true for the Iris data set).
 But more on that later.

-To perform a static split we first need to decide how many observation we want in our training set and how many observation we would like to hold out on and put in our test set.
+To perform a static split we first need to decide how many observations we want in our training set and how many observations we would like to hold out on and put in our test set.
 It is often more convenient to think in terms of proportions instead of absolute numbers.
 Let's say we decide on using 80% of our data for training.
 To split our data set in such a way, we first need to derive which elements of ``X`` and ``Y`` we need